GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: METHOD

-The multimodal data integration layer, which is a fully connected (FC) layer, integrates the multimodal input data ${x}_t$ consisting of CI, platform state, and terrain information extracted from LPC.
-The multimodal integration layer generates a shared feature representation ${r}_t \in \mathbb{R}^{128}$,
+The multimodal data integration layer, which is a fully connected (FC) layer, integrates the multimodal input data ${x}_t$ consisting of {control input}, platform state, and terrain information extracted from {LiDAR point cloud}.
+The multimodal integration layer produces a shared feature representation ${r}_t \in \mathbb{R}^{128}$,

-where $\mathcal{G}$ denotes Gaussian error linear unit \cite{hendrycks2016gaussian} function, ${W}_m \in \mathbb{R}^{128 \times m}$ is a weight matrix, and ${b}_m \in \mathbb{R}^{128}$ is a bias.
+where $\mathcal{G}$ denotes Gaussian error linear unit \cite{hendrycks2016gaussian} function, {${W}_m \in \mathbb{R}^{128 \times N}$} is a weight matrix, and ${b}_m \in \mathbb{R}^{128}$ is a bias.

 The encoder, which is an LSTM layer with skip connections, extracts crucial features from the sequential shared feature representations ${r}_{t}, {r}_{t-1}, ..., {r}_{t-k+1}$.
 The encoder produces the hidden state $h_{enc, t} \in \mathbb{R}^{64}$ and the cell state $c_{enc, t} \in \mathbb{R}^{64}$ at each time step: